-Here, Mary Dickinson, co-director of Perkins and Will’s Material Performance Lab, sheds light on the firm’s efforts related to the environments in which we live, work and play; the market drivers for those initiatives; and the challenges and keys to success along the way.
+Here, Mary Dickinson, co-director of Perkins&Will's Material Performance Lab, sheds light on the firm’s efforts related to the environments in which we live, work and play; the market drivers for those initiatives; and the challenges and keys to success along the way.

 In an effort to recognize the ways we can each make a positive impact on people and the planet, Shaw hosted a webinar with Sustainable Brands™ in October 2019, called “Sustaining Human Ability: Taking a People-Centric Approach to Sustainability.”

-Mary Dickinson, co-director of the Material Performance Lab at global architecture and design firm Perkins and Will and a firmwide sustainability leader, was among the participants.
+Mary Dickinson, co-director of the Material Performance Lab at global architecture and design firm Perkins&Willl and a firmwide sustainability leader, was among the participants.
 Mary has worked on more than 5 million square feet of sustainable design projects; and in 2017, she personally led the development of the firm’s enhanced Transparency portal — an online educational hub replete with data and key resources.

 In the conversation with Mary, she shed light on the firm’s efforts related to people, the environment and the environments in which we live, work and play; the market drivers for those initiatives; and the firm’s challenges and keys to success along the way.